Complete Characterization of Entanglement Embezzlement: Conclusions

+As described in the introduction, universal embezzling families have been useful in many applications~\cite{BDHSW14, BCR11, RV14, Gro53, Pis12,LTW13, DSV15, RV15, JLV20}.
 Our results provide an easy way to check whether a family is universally embezzling.
 Moreover, we ruled out large classes of potential candidates that are fundamentally different from the van Dam and Hayden family.
 The complete characterization of universally embezzling families therefore contributes to a more efficient usage of entanglement in technology.